shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 **Rationale**: A sustained or increasing signal strength suggests physical proximity to the user, strengthening the case for intentional tracking.

-###### Absence of Known Owner

-Determines whether the device is associated with the user or their known contacts.

-**Rationale**: Devices linked to the user (e.g., paired devices, family members) are generally benign.
-Unrecognized devices are more suspicious.

 ###### Persistence

-Evaluates how often and across how many different times/locations the same device is observed.
+Evaluates how often and across how many different times/locations the same device is observed, while accounting for identifier rotation.

-**Rationale**: Persistent reappearance across time and space indicates deliberate placement or tracking.
+**Rationale**: Frequent reappearances over time and space can indicate deliberate placement, even if identifiers change periodically.

 ###### Hardware Identity

-Analyzes device identity details such as MAC address consistency, vendor information, or known tracker models.
+Analyzes available Bluetooth advertisement metadata, such as vendor-specific fields or tracker model indicators, while respecting identifier randomization.

-**Rationale**: Certain devices (e.g., AirTags) are known to be used for tracking.
-Suspicious characteristics (e.g., MAC randomization) can indicate evasion tactics.
+**Rationale**: Certain devices (e.g., known commercial trackers) are more likely to be associated with tracking.
+Even with rotating identifiers, consistent vendor metadata or other characteristics may provide useful signals.

 ###### Environmental Context